6 killed after fiery crash, fuel spill on Florida highway

-GAINESVILLE, Fla.
+FORT LAUDERDALE, Fla.
 (AP) — Two big rigs and two passenger vehicles collided and spilled diesel fuel across a Florida highway Thursday, sparking a massive fire that killed six people, authorities said.

 The wreck happened on Interstate 75 about a mile (1.6 kilometers) south of Alachua, near Gainesville.
 The flames were fed by about 50 gallons (189 liters) of diesel, authorities said.